 Adelphi students may formally choose (declare) a major at any point during their first four semesters at the University.
 All students must have declared their major by their fifth semester, or after the completion of 60 credits of course work.
-Once students decide on an area of interest, they are assigned to faculty advisors in their major.
-Majors are declared by obtaining a form from, and returning it to, the Office of the Registrar.
+Once students decide on an area of interest, they are assigned to faculty advisers in their major.
+Majors are declared by obtaining a Change of Major form from the Registrar, obtaining appropriate signatures, and returning it to the Office of the Registrar.